 - Elsevier ScienceDirect

-Through the Catalogue we are also making available extensive Open Access collection.
-For example, the Catalogue will resolve link to the Directory of Open Access Journals (DOAJ).
+Through the Catalogue, we also make available extensive Open Access collections.
+For example, the Catalogue will resolve links to the Directory of Open Access Journals (DOAJ).

 Subject specific collections are also purchased.
-This is the case our membership with the ACM Digital Library.
+For example, this is the case with our membership with the American Geophysical Union.

-Requests for journal acquisition can be made by email to your Liaison Librarian.
+Requests for journal acquisition can be made by jennifer [dot] zhao [at] mcgill [dot] ca (email to your Liaison Librarian).
 Note that a Collection Development Committee is in the process of being established, and one of the main roles of this Committee will be to make system-wide decisions as to what should be ordered from these requests, keeping in mind the needs of all disciplines.